MetaMask/faq/LOGS.md

 5. Wait for the new `Inspector` window to open.
 6. Click `Console` at the top of the `Inspector` window.
 7. Look for any strange logs, especially red errors!

-## UI State Logs (Chrome)

-If you've had an issue sending transactions or found a visual glitch in the rendering of MetaMask, we might ask you for a UI State log.
-To get one of these:

-1. Open MetaMask and ensure its unlocked.
-2. Click the menu in the top right, click "Settings".
-3. Click the button that says "Copy State Logs".
-4. It will copy something that looks like [this](https://github.com/MetaMask/metamask-plugin/blob/master/development/states/account-detail.json).
-5. Upload it as a [gist](https://gist.github.com/) or to some other pastebin site
-5. Send the link to us, ideally in [a new Github issue](https://github.com/MetaMask/metamask-plugin/issues/new).

 ## Crash Logs (Chrome)